riccardoperra/pipelineui/README.md

 ### YAML Editor

 - [CodeMirror6](https://codemirror.net/): used to display the YAML editor and merge view.
-The LSP integration is an adapted fork of [codemirror-languageserver](https://github.com/FurqanSoftware/codemirror-languageserver), which was a good starting point to integrate the GitHub workflow language server.
-Portion of CodeMirror implementation is present in the [@pipelineui/yaml-editor](./packages/yaml-editor)
+The LSP integration is a revisited version of [codemirror-languageserver](https://github.com/FurqanSoftware/codemirror-languageserver), which was a good starting point to integrate the GitHub workflow language server.
+  - Portion of CodeMirror implementation is present in the [@pipelineui/yaml-editor](./packages/yaml-editor)
 - [actions/languageservices](https://github.com/actions/languageservices): The language service repo for GitHub workflows and expressions.
 This was used to parse the workflow files and validate them, and enhance the editor code through linting and hover-in code documentation.